The term plywood applies to engineered lumber that consists of at least three layers and often more.

 The faces of the layers are oriented 90 degrees from the previous layer to add strength and durability.

 The plywood or veneer is then graded in terms of quality, but that does not denote their applications or structural properties, only the appearance of the plywood itself.

-Just like the grades, you receive in school that marks the quality of your work, so too does plywood have a grading system that refers to the overall quality of the front and back of the plywood sheets.
+Just like the grades you receive in school that mark the quality of your work, so too does plywood have a grading system that refers to the overall quality of the front and back of the plywood sheets.

 This means that if you go to a hardware store that sells plywood, you will see a grading system that should include AC, BC, and more.
 But what do the letters mean?